farahhuifanyang/Acalligence/README.md

 # Acalligence
-Acalligence is an academy intelligence analysis system based on MMKG.
+Acalligence is an academy intelligence analysis system based on multi-modal knowledge graph (MMKG) developed by @dssc-group.
+This repo only includes the design documents and code contributed by Huifan.